joelouthan/theologic.us/content/posts/here-is-love/0011-here-is-love-death-and-life-galatians-220.md

 ---
-title: 'Here is Love: Death and Life – Galatians 2:20'
+title: 'Here is Love: Galatians 2:20 Death and Life'
 author: Joseph Louthan
 date: 2012-10-29T14:00:13+00:00
 excerpt: I was in full decay.
 My soul was in furthest most depths of the ocean.
 The weighty, freezing water on top of me was my own sin crushing my own soul.